-It’s fair to say there’s no shortage of car insurance companies out there, and the costs from each can differ considerably, so shopping around when it comes time to renew your policy can be hugely beneficial.
-Be sure to get quotes from multiple insurance companies rather than simply accepting a price in your renewal letter; price comparison websites now make it easy to receive numerous quotes instantly.
+It’s fair to say there’s no shortage of car insurance companies out there and the costs from each can differ considerably, so shopping around for your policy can be hugely beneficial.
+The renewal price for your car insurance isn’t always the best deal, so be sure to get quotes from multiple insurance companies rather than simply accepting a price in your renewal letter.
+Price comparison websites now make it easy to receive numerous quotes instantly.

 Setting a higher voluntary excess figure will reduce the calculated cost of your car insurance premiums; the higher you set it, the less the quote will ultimately be.

-Paying your insurance costs off in one lump sum rather than in monthly installments will always work out cheaper.
-Extra costs are added to those who pay in monthly installments.
+The question many people wonder is, “Should I pay my car insurance in full?”
+If you want to save money, the answer is yes.
+Paying your insurance costs off in one lump sum rather than in monthly instalments will always work out cheaper.
+Extra costs are added to those who pay in monthly instalments.

-Using these simple tips can help reduce the final quote you get for your next car insurance policy, and will hopefully help you combat the ongoing price-hikes that we’re unfortunately facing this year.
+Using these simple tips can help reduce the final quote you get for your next car insurance policy and will hopefully help you combat the price-hikes.
 Remember, be honest with your information when applying for car insurance so you can be sure you are covered should something go wrong.